paradedb/charts/charts/paradedb/README.md

     size: 256Mi
 ```

 Then, launch the ParadeDB cluster.
+If you do not wish to monitor your cluster, omit the `--set` command.

 ```bash
 helm repo add paradedb https://paradedb.github.io/charts